wormhole-foundation/xdapp-book/src/wormhole/security.md

 **What are the Core Security Assumptions of Wormhole?**

-- Wormhole's core security primative is its signed messages (signed VAAs).
+- Wormhole's core security primitive is its signed messages (signed VAAs).

 - The Guardian network is currently secured by a collection of 19 of the world's top validator companies, [listed here](https://wormhole.com/network/).
 - Guardians produce signed state attestations (signed VAAs), when requested by a Core Contract integrator.